 Improving the health of children takes visionary support.
-Since 2014, the Nationwide Foundation Pediatric Innovation Fund has contributed $50 million to accelerate the most promising treatments and discoveries at Nationwide Children’s Hospital.
-The Nationwide Foundation's most recent donation brings their cumulative support to Nationwide Children's Hospital to $100 million.
+The Nationwide Foundation Pediatric Innovation Fund was established in 2014 to target strategic investments in pediatric and community health.
+Since its inception, the Innovation Fund has contributed $140 million to accelerate the most promising treatments and discoveries at Nationwide Children’s Hospital.

-The Institute for Genomic Medicine is one of the first ventures into pediatric personalized genomic medicine at any children’s hospital.
+The Steve and Cindy Rasmussen Institute for Genomic Medicine (IGM) is one of the first ventures into pediatric personalized genomic medicine at any children’s hospital.
 It focuses on genomics as the root cause of many childhood diseases.

 The human genome is the blueprint for what makes up a human being and can help us determine the cause and best treatment for virtually all medical conditions.
 Other institutions need 72 hours to sequence and analyze the human genome.
 At Nationwide Children’s, we have developed technology to do the same in 90 minutes.
 This breakthrough will change how we treat childhood diseases because for our children, their future is now.

-The Innovation Fund has enabled transformational impact by helping make possible the recruitment in 2016 of world-renowned genomics researchers Richard K. Wilson, Ph.D. and Elaine R. Mardis, Ph.D to lead the Institute for Genomic Medicine (IGM) in The Research Institute at Nationwide Children's.
+The Innovation Fund has enabled transformational impact by helping make possible the recruitment in 2016 of world-renowned genomics researchers Richard K. Wilson, PhD and Elaine R. Mardis, PhD to lead the Institute for Genomic Medicine in the Abigail Wexner Research Institute at Nationwide Children's.
 Established in 2016, the IGM remains one of the few programs in pediatric personalized genomic medicine in the U.S. and focuses on genomics as the root cause of many childhood diseases.